Mac Software that I use regularly.

 Programming

 XTools -- must have on OS X. Free from Apple.
-I've never written a Cocoa or Carbon application, but I've used the gcc compiler for command line apps.
+I've never written a Cocoa or Carbon application, but I've used the C compiler for command line apps.
 Yes, there is a command line!
 This package also provides support for Subversion version control.

 BBEdit -- A long time contender in the Mac world, I recently bought it thinking of going all native Mac (my favorite Epsilon editor isn't native but uses X11).
 While it has many strong features, it's missing the ability to do smart indents (and reformatting) of code which every other programmer's editor seems to be able to do.
 It also doesn't have tags which I've found indispensable.
 But it does open quickly and I've set it to be my default editor when I click on a C source file.
 It also looks good for HTML, but I've got Coda and Dreamweaver for that.